NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 To summarize the PreRun behavior:

-- If the container starts successfully (running), transition to Ready:true.
+- If the container starts successfully (running), transition to `Completed` status.
-- If the container fails to start, transition to the Error State.
+- If the container fails to start, transition to the `Error` status.
-- If the container is initializing and has not started after `preRunTimeoutSeconds` seconds, terminate the container and transition to the Error State.
+- If the container is initializing and has not started after `preRunTimeoutSeconds` seconds, terminate the container and transition to the `Error` status.

 #### Init Containers